arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 15: How long will the `/oldhome` directory on Lochness be accessible after the migration, and what actions should I take regarding data stored there?
+### How long will the `/oldhome` directory on Lochness be accessible after the migration, and what actions should I take regarding data stored there?
 <details>

 <summary> <b>Answer</b>: </summary>